-- Case Study - We are trying to see whether the score in exam one has any statistically significant relationship with the score in final exam.
-If yes, how much impact does exam one have on the final exam? - Data File: "Simple Linear Regression" tab in "Sample Data.xlsx" - Step 1: Determine the dependent and independent variables.
+- Case study: - We want to see whether the score on exam one has any statistically significant relationship with the score on the final exam.
+If yes, how much impact does exam one have on the final exam? - Data File: "Simple Linear Regression.jmp" - Step 1: Determine the dependent and independent variables.
 Both should be continuous variables. - Y (dependent variable) is the score of final exam. - X (independent variable) is the score of exam one. - Both variables are continuous.